rangertaha/langorithms/docs/javascript/language.rst

 We can choose to define variables with **var**, **let**, and **const**.
 However, JavaScript is *untyped* so a variable can hold any data type and you dont need to declare the type during declaration.

+:var: From the original spec
+:let: Limits the scope to where it was defined
+:const: Same as **let** but you can't reassign the value

 LValues & RValues
 =================